open-telemetry/oteps/text/trace/0170-sampling-probability.md

 sampler.

 Zero adjusted count is defined in a way to support composition of probability and non-probability samplers.
+In effect, spans that are "recorded" but not "sampled" have adjusted count of zero.

 #### Unbiased probability sampling

 The statistical term "unbiased" is a requirement applied to the adjusted count of a span, which states that the expected value of the sum of adjusted counts across all exported spans MUST equal the true number of spans in the population.
-That is, the statistical bias, a measure of the difference between an estimate and its true value, of adjusted count should equal zero.
-This condition must be true for all subsets of the sample that are exported.
+Statistical bias, a measure of the difference between an estimate and its true value, of the estimated span count in the population should equal zero.
+Moreover, this requirement must be true for all subsets of the span population for a sampler to be considered an unbiased probability sampler.

 It is easier to define probability sampling by what it is not.
 Here are several samplers that should be categorized as non-probability